How to defrost a condensate pipe

 If you suspect your condensate pipe has frozen, the following steps should help to get things back to normal in no time.

-Remember, if you don’t feel confident following these steps, or if your frozen condensate pipe can't be reached safely, then you should contact a Gas Safe registered engineer to help.
+Remember, if you don’t feel confident following these steps, or if your frozen condensate pipe can't be reached safely, and you are responsible for your own repairs, then you should contact a Gas Safe registered engineer to help.

 1. Check the condensate pipe is frozen